Katie Holmes: Personal life

-Holmes dated her Dawson's Creek co-star Joshua Jackson early in the show's run.
+Holmes dated her Dawson's Creek co-star Joshua Jackson early in the show's run, which began in 1998.
 She said Jackson was her first love.
 She met actor Chris Klein in 2000.
-They were engaged in late 2003 but in early 2005 ended their relationship.Ian Daly.
+They became engaged in late 2003 but ended their relationship in early 2005.Ian Daly.
 "Chris Klein: Hollywood's perpetual prom king is enjoying his post-Katie bachelorhood just fine, thank you", Details, November 2005, pp. 88–91.
-They have remained friends to varying degrees since the breakup.
+They remained friends after the breakup.

 Holmes began dating actor Tom Cruise in April 2005.
 Holmes, who was raised a Catholic,.
 People.
 June 16, 2005.
 Retrieved January 29, 2008. began studying Scientology shortly after the couple began dating.
-They became engaged in June 2005, only seven weeks after meeting.
+They became engaged in June 2005, seven weeks after meeting.
 The couple's daughter, Suri, was born on April 18, 2006, the first anniversary of their first date.
 The name "Suri", as reported by Cruise's press release, derives from the Persian word for "red rose".
 On November 18, 2006, Holmes and Cruise were married in a Scientologist ceremony at the 15th-century Odescalchi Castle in Bracciano, Italy.
 Their publicist said the couple had "officialized" their marriage in Los Angeles the day before the Italian ceremony.

 In early March 2011, Holmes filed a $50-million libel lawsuit against Star magazine following a cover story that insinuated that she took drugs.
 The suit was settled on April 27, 2011, after which Star wrote a public apology in the May 6, 2011, issue of their magazine, and made an "undisclosed substantial donation" to Holmes's charity, Dizzy Feet Foundation.

 On June 29, 2012, Holmes filed for divorce from Cruise in New York after five and a half years of marriage.
-Following the announcement, those close to Holmes stated that she believed she had reason to fear that Cruise would abduct Suri, and was also apprehensive of intimidation by the Church of Scientology.
+Following the announcement, those close to Holmes stated that she believed she had reason to fear that Cruise would abduct Suri and was also apprehensive of intimidation by the Church of Scientology.
+Cruise was filming in Iceland at the time.
 In July 2012, attorneys announced that the couple had signed a divorce settlement.
 This was the first divorce for Holmes and the third for Cruise.
 Holmes has custody of Suri.
-Following her divorce from Cruise, Holmes returned to the Catholic Church and began attending St. Francis Xavier Church.
+Following her divorce from Cruise, Holmes returned to the Catholic Church and began attending St. Francis Xavier Church, a Roman Catholic parish.

-From 2013 to 2019, Holmes was in a relationship with actor and singer Jamie Foxx.
-Holmes dated chef Emilio Vitolo Jr from 2020 to 2021.
+Holmes dated chef Emilio Vitolo Jr. from 2020 to 2021.
+In 2022, she dated musician Bobby Wooten III for seven months.